fastforwardlabs/mdff15-meta-learning-report/src/07-moving-forward.md

 ### Author’s note

-Thank you so much for reading this article.
+Thank you for reading this report.
 This work has been deeply influenced by the work of [Professor Chelsea Finn](https://ai.stanford.edu/~cbfinn/).
-Also, the torch-meta library, along with its demo examples, made it easier to understand and showcase meta-learning.
+Also, the [torch-meta library](https://github.com/tristandeleu/pytorch-meta), along with its demo examples, made it easier to understand and showcase meta-learning.